ryanK2k15/Premier-League/README.md

 # Premier-League

+Please check Screenshots folder for screenshots of the application running.

 JavaFX application with a MySQL database.
 Users can add teams to the league as well as remove them.
 Players can be added, removed and the number of goals each player scored can be updated.